KAIST-CS220/2021s-project/README.md

 to translate `Expr` to `DeBruijnExpr` and vice versa.

-Once you have the translation logic ready, you can start implement the normlization routine in `Evaluate.fs`.
+Once you have the translation logic ready, you can start implement the normalization routine in `Evaluate.fs`.
 We provide useful references as follows:
 - https://en.wikipedia.org/wiki/Beta_normal_form
 - Constructive Computation Theory (http://gallium.inria.fr/~huet/PUBLIC/CCT.pdf)

-After that, you can define Church numerals and their arithematics with the lambda expressions in `Arith.fs`.
+After that, you can define Church numerals and their arithmetics with the lambda expressions in `Arith.fs`.

 ### Extra Points